ULS Laser Sources

 Beam Power Distribution

 ULS Lasers have a highly Gaussian power distribution with an M2 of 1.1.
-This type of beam is highly-desirable for materials processing, as it allows focusing optics to concentrate the maximum amount of energy onto the material with the smallest possible focal spot size.
+This type of beam is highly-desirable for laser materials processing, as it allows focusing optics to concentrate the maximum amount of energy onto the material with the smallest possible focal spot size.
 Small spot size means smaller kerf widths in cuts, along with higher resolution in marking, imaging and engraving.

 Beam Variations over the Processing Area

 In the typical gantry style X-Y beam positioning system used by ULS and many other manufacturers, the distance from the laser source to the processing location changes as the beam-delivery carriage traverses the processing area.
 To maintain processing consistency, the focal spot size must remain reasonably consistent across the entire processing area.
 Unlike other manufacturers, ULS Laser sources use a free-space resonator that results in higher focal spot consistency over the entire laser processing area.
-This means that laser material modification made with ULS laser sources will have more consistent visual and dimensional characteristics regardless of where the processing takes place in the field.
+This means that laser material processing with ULS laser sources will have more consistent visual and dimensional characteristics regardless of where the processing takes place in the field.

 Consistency of Power over Time

 Laser sources generate a substantial thermal load during operation causing slight mechanical changes to the optical resonator and increased temperature of the active media.
 This can result in changes to the beam quality and output power of the laser.
 Thermal management of the laser is key to achieving consistent results over a wide thermal operating range.
 In the past, water cooling was employed to manage heat in CO2 lasers over 25 watts.
 ULS pioneered the use of air cooling in CO2 lasers developing numerous technical advancements that have allowed the company to provide air cooled lasers to the market up to 500 watts.
 ULS was also one of the first to recognize the advantages of air cooled lasers in laser material processing.
 Air cooling eliminates the need for expensive and difficult to maintain water chillers and reduces the complexity and footprint of a laser material processing system.
-ULS was the first manufacturer to provide an entire line of laser systems with air cooled laser sources.
+ULS was the first manufacturer to provide an entire line of laser cutting, engraving, and marking systems with air cooled laser sources.

-Higher Processing Throughput
+High Processing Throughput

 The role laser sources play in processing throughput is primarily a function of available power, laser response, and proper management of laser energy applied to the material being processed.

-Available peak power is an important consideration for material processing throughput.
+Available peak power is an important consideration for laser material processing throughput.
 More laser power is not always better.
-Material processing results are affected by a complex combination of numerous variables including available peak power, wavelength, rate of power delivery, power density, etc. Although a higher power laser can be modulated to deliver the same average power as a lower rated laser source, the laser-material interaction will not always be the same.
+Laser material processing results are affected by a complex combination of numerous variables including available peak power, wavelength, rate of power delivery, power density, etc. Although a higher power laser can be modulated to deliver the same average power as a lower rated laser source, the laser-material interaction will not always be the same.
 For example, 10 and 50 watt laser sources can both deliver 10 watts of average power.
 However, a 50 watt laser must be on for 20% of the time and off for the remaining 80% to accomplish this.
 During the 20% on time, the 50 watt laser is emitting up to 50 watts of peak laser power, not 10 watts as seen in the illustration below.
 Overall energy delivered to the material is the same in both cases, but in one case the energy is delivered continuously at a lower power level, and in the other case the energy is delivered in short bursts at much higher power levels.
 Each method of energy delivery can produce a different result on the material and the choice of laser source for a given application depends on the desired result.
 In general, it is best to have both types of laser sources in order to optimize laser material interactions across a broad range of materials.

 Additionally, all CO2 laser sources require a small amount of time for their optical output to rise to its rated power and to fall to zero power output.
 The amount of time required for the laser to undergo these transitions is called the response time and is the most crucial factor in processing throughput for raster imaging applications.
 ULS CO2 metal core lasers exhibit excellent response times when compared to older glass tube laser technology.
 A typical glass tube laser will have a response time that is substantially longer than the metal core counterpart.
-This is due in part to the laser’s construction and in part to the controlling electronics.
+This is due in part to the construction of the laser and in part to the controlling electronics.
 This significantly reduces imaging throughput on glass tube laser systems.

 Enables Multiple Universal Features